quantapix/qnarre/docs/advanced_tf/narrative.md

 - .

 - we can intuitively collect variables into either `list`s or `dict`s
-- the patterns used for naming the variables are just as expected
+- the patterns used for naming the aggregated variables are just as expected

 - .

 - neural networks rely on sharing persisted trainable weights, variables in our case, to express interdependencies
-- variable sharing was ad-hoc, "name-based", with a global scope before
+- variable sharing was ad-hoc, only name-based and with a global scope before
 - as Python has extensive native support for managing easily sharable references to its objects, this fundamental problem gets an intuitive solution with the new trackable architecture
 - as expected, sharing variables now is natural and also safe, as it uses references instead of error-prone strings

 - .

-- persisted shared variables are obviously not repeated in checkpoints
+- persisted shared variables are obviously not duplicated in checkpoints
 - and when checkpoints are restored or reloaded, the in-memory sharing of variables is also re-established
 - updates to shared variables can be easily verified just as follows

 - .

-- variable management also means possible "encapsulation"
+- variable management also means possible encapsulation
 - new `Module` objects build on `AutoTrackable` to extend Python's familiar `class`-based encapsulation mechanism
 - supported explicit name scoping of modules allows the reuse of module classes, otherwise instances of the same class would need to be generically counted

 - .

-- when building hierarchies of modules, provided convenience methods also allow for recursively collecting variables
+- when building hierarchies of modules, TF provided convenience methods also allow for recursively collecting variables

 - .